XiaoMi/android_tv_metro/README.md

     "ns": "game"
 }

+##1 TV Metro liberary and API
+###android lib:
+supply one framework to build sw540dp metro layout.

+###API:
+server API and data structure.

+This framework help you easy to build one TV metro UI style applicaiton.
+As for detail business data definition, you need handle by your selft.

+##android Lib
+RecommendCardView Card view
+GenericSubjectLoader Loader for album(tabs is one instance of album)

+##How to integrate the android lib?
+you just need inherit MainActity and implement your Tabs Loader.
+Refer to TVMetroSample application

 How to implement your owver server? step one:
 1, define your home data

 2, implement your details/list API